zoriya/Kyoo/DIAGRAMS.md

 # Diagrams
+These diagrams are created with Mermaid and rendered locally.
+For the best experience, please use a browser.

 # Project Structure
 Kyoo is a monorepo that consists of several projects each in their own directory.
 Diagram below shows an outline of kyoo, projects, and artifacts.